 Ultimately, your doctor or other prescribing healthcare professional is the best person to talk to about whether sterile use (using a catheter once and then disposing of it) is right for you and your needs.

-180 Medical Is Here For All Your Catheter Needs
+180 Medical Is Here For Your Intermittent Catheter Needs

 We know the transition to learning to use catheters isn’t always easy.
 Some of our employees know that firsthand.
 Our goal is to make this journey as stress-free as possible so you can get back to living your life.